lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 > [See LSP6 for more details](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-6-KeyManager.md#erc725y-data-keys)

-The values set under these permission keys **MUST be of the following format** to ensure correct behavior of these functionalities.
+The values set under these permission data keys **MUST be of the following format** to ensure correct behavior of these functionalities.

 - **Address Permissions**: a `bytes32` value.
 - **Allowed Calls**: an [CompactBytesArray](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md#bytescompactbytesarray) of the tuple `(bytes4,address,bytes4)`.